translate/pootle/docs/upstream_differences.rst

 - Quality checks.
 A custom set of quality checks has been incorporated.

-- Report target field has been removed.
-This functionality has been integrated into a new contact form.

-- Table sorting is remembered across overview pages.

-- Captcha implementation details have been refined.

 - Authentication is handled via Evernote (*evernote_auth* app).

 - Word count function can be customized in the settings, and a new method